 Goalie Skates vs. Player Skates – Three Differences

 Goalie skates and player skates have three main differences.
-These differences are why it is essential for goalies to wear goalie skates, and players to wear regular ice hockey skates.
+These differences are why goalies need to wear goalie skates and players to wear regular ice hockey skates.

-On goalie skates, the boot comes lower on the ankle.
-This means that goalie skates have a shorter tongue on the front of the skate and less tendon protection for the back of the ankle.
+On goalie boots, they come lower on the ankle.
+This means goalie skates have a shorter tongue on the front of the skate and less tendon protection for the back of the ankle.

-On player skates, the tongue is quite long, as is the tendon protector on the back of the ankle.
+On player skates, the tongue is quite long, as is the tendon guard on the back of the ankle.
 The shin pad will typically even fit beneath the long tongue of the skate.

-Goalies frequently push off quickly with their ankles to go side-to-side in the crease.
+Goalies frequently push off quickly with their ankles for side movement in the crease.
 They also do so from the butterfly position (down on their knees), which requires flexibility from the ankles at extreme angles.
+Player skates would significantly limit their range of motion.

-But the shorter boot on goalie skates doesn’t sacrifice safety, either.
-Goalie pads serve as protection for the front of the ankle and shin, coming down right over the top of the skate boot.
+But the shorter boot on hockey goalie skates doesn't sacrifice safety, either.
+Goalie pads protect the front of the ankle and shin, coming down right over the top of the skate boot.

-Players don’t wear goalie pads, of course, so they need the longer tongue of player skates for protection.
+Players don't wear goalie pads, so they need the longer tongue of player skates for protection.

 Players are also more in danger of getting skate blade cuts on the backs of their calves.
 The longer tendon piece on the back of player skates is designed to protect from such injuries – which are very dangerous when they do occur.